katahiromz/EGA/EGA-Manual.md

 EGA>
 ```

-The detailed descriptions of the function will be described later.
+The detailed descriptions of the EGA functions will be described later.

 An EGA comment of EGA begins with atmark (`@`) and ends with newline.
 The comments are ignored.